 A critical issue in school health services today is the dispensing of medication in the public schools.
 School personnel have serious concerns regarding the legality of procedures for dispensing medication within the school district.
 Please note that the self-administration by a student for asthma or other potentially life-threatening illness or a life-threatening allergic reaction is permitted in accordance with the provisions of N.J.S.A.
-18A:40-12.3.
-(See also Administration of Medication-Board of Education Policy #5330.)
+18A:40-12.3 and 12.4 (See also Administration of Medication-Board of Education Policy #5330.)

 In accordance with the N.J.A.C.
 6:29-11-6:295.2 and the NJ Department of Education publication entitled Guidelines for School Health Services, the FRHSD Board of Education sets forth the following basic policy: